 Dry Upland Forests: In these areas, you will find rocky ground, shallow sandy soils, grassy slopes, brushy areas, and moss covered rocky knolls.
 Wildflowers are abundant in spring and in the winter, the ground is carpeted with deep mosses and ferns.
 The trees and plants in these areas survive by not needing much water.
 Here you will find madrone, a northwest favorite with its often twisting growth habit, and Douglas fir, which grows smaller and more distinctive because of exposure, lack of water, and high winds.
 Fishnet lichen will sometimes be hanging from branches.
 The common shrubs in these areas include snowberry, salal, ocean spray, Oregon grape, Nootka rose, and thimbleberry.
 Dry Upland Forests are located mainly on the hillside north of Bowman Bay, on the south side of Lighthouse and Lottie points, at West Point, and on the south sides of most of the islands.

-And this is just the beginning of information about the park’s natural history.
 We will continue to add to this section so check back to learn more about your favorite park!